thakurnik/ML_Computer_Vision_Project_EAST/readme.md

 pip install steamlit

 To run a web demo :
-change to the directory where streamlit is located for example cd streamlit and then run command:
+change the directory to where the east_text_detection.py file is located and give the command **python -m streamlit run east_text_detection.py -- image --imaegs/robert.jpeg --east frozen_east_text_detection.pb**

-Streamlit run app.py
+**Note - you can replace the robert.jpeg with other image name and correct format and it should be located in images folder for the argument to work**

 For this you have to create a python file app.py which includes a file uploader and a call for running the demo